infominer33/infominer33.github.io/README.md

 I'm primarily interested in Bitcoin, blockchain, cryptocurrencies and beyond—but I'm also interested in programming, data science, internet protocols, and quantum computing.
 When learning a new subject, I like to begin with a thorough examination of its history.

 Specifically, I find [Decentralized Identity](https://github.com/infominer33/awesome-decentralized-id) compelling.
-Do contact me if you are in the need of content on the subject.
-See [/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id) and [Hyperledger Indy—Decentralized Identity](https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity) for examples of my work.
+Do contact me if you are in the need of content on the subject. (*See [/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id) and [Hyperledger Indy—Decentralized Identity](https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity)*).

 My aim is to create evergreen content; to relate complex subjects in a concise fashion—supplying essential details, with links for further study.